In Year Admissions

 The test we use is a Cognitive Abilities Test (CAT4).
 Further information on this test can be found by visiting the GL assessment website here.
 This page explains how the CAT is used to assess ability but is for information only - parents cannot buy CAT practice papers.
 However, the test is very similar in format to the Kent Test (11+) and the multiple choice practice papers for this test are the nearest thing you can buy for your child to practise on at home.
 There is a link on the GL Assessment website to buy 11+ multiple choice papers on-line, or you can purchase them from most large bookshops.
 Although the age range for the 11+ is 9 to 11 years, the format can be practised by all age groups as preparation for the CAT.
 We usually test regularly (dates to be confirmed as required).

 The offer of a place following a successful result in the test will depend upon a place being available in the appropriate year group.
-If we are fully or over-subscribed in a year group it means the school cannot offer places and you will have to appeal on your daughter’s behalf to an Independent Appeals Panel.
+If we are fully or over-subscribed in a year group it means the school cannot offer places and you will have to appeal on your child's behalf to an Independent Appeal Panel.
 All students who have sat the casual entrance test and have been refused a place in writing have the right of appeal.

 How do I appeal for an ‘In Year’ place?